FirebirdSQL/jaybird/src/documentation/faq.md

 **WARNING** The information in this section is not 100% up-to-date

-Jaybird 3 follows the JDBC 4.3 specification with some features and methods not implemented as they aren't supported by Firebird.
+Jaybird 3 follows the JDBC 4.3 specification with some features and methods not implemented as they are not supported by Firebird.

 Implemented features: